Bramshaw House, Pennant Hills Road, Parramatta

 4. Construction date?

-A possible hint is provided by Pomona House (illustrated on the right) on Pennant Hills Road, Pennant Hills.
+The earliest reference found for Bramshaw is a newspaper advertisement dated 18 January 1890.
+This would in all likelihood indicate that the house was built prior to that date, perhaps in the late 1880s.
+Was it relatively new when the advertisement was placed for a girl to mind the Day family children, or much older?
+A possible hint is provided by Pomona House (illustrated on the right) at 333 Pennant Hills Road, Pennant Hills.
 It was built in the High Victorian style for the Palings family during 1886 and features a single storey floor plan and distinctive tall chimneys similar to Bramshaw.
 The nearby Cheddington, built in 1894, is more expansive and its windows are distinctive of that era.
 However, it too has the tallish chimneys.
 In addition, the simpler window surrounds of Bramshaw point to an earlier colonial period.
 The 1893 auction sale notice describes the Bramshaw house and property as follows:

-Pretty cottage residence ... containing dining-room, drawing-room, studies, and three bedrooms and man;s room, kitchen, bath, etc., spacious verandah at back (commanding magnificent views), land 5 1/2 acres, tennis lawn, fruit and vegetable gardens etc., abundance of good water, gas on premises.
+Pretty cottage residence ... containing dining-room, drawing-room, studies, and three bedrooms and man's room, kitchen, bath, etc., spacious verandah at back (commanding magnificent views), land 5 1/2 acres, tennis lawn, fruit and vegetable gardens etc., abundance of good water, gas on premises.

 -----------------